sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

   }

-We can reduce redundant code by adding a new method to calculate and print the weekly pay for an employee.
+We can reduce redundant code by adding a new method named ``calculatePay`` to compute and print the weekly pay for an employee.
 The table below compares the code for each employee side by side.
 Notice the first three lines of code are the same except for the value in the right hand side of each assignment, while the last two lines of code that calculate and print the weekly pay are identical.
-This tells us that our new method should have 3 formal parameters to allow values to be passed into the method when it is called: employee, hourlyRate, and hoursWorked.
-The method will use the formal parameters to calculate and print the weekly pay.
+This tells us that the ``calculatePay``  method should have 3 formal parameters to allow values to be passed into the method when it is called: employee, hourlyRate, and hoursWorked.
+The ``calculatePay`` method body will use the formal parameters to compute and print the weekly pay.

 .. table::
   :align: left